-- The creation of an Anti-Surveillance Commissioner to be created under the Equity portfolio of Human Resources Department (deadline: October 31 2022); - a.
+- The creation of an Anti-Surveillance inclusion of Doxxing under the portfolio of the Equity Commissioner to be created under the Equity portfolio of Human Resources Department (deadline: October 31 2023); - a.
 The mandate of the commissioner will be to advocate to the McGill community on: - i.
 What doxxing / online harassment looks like; - ii.
 The next steps to take if you have been doxxed; - iii.
 The rights of students who have been doxxed; - iv.
 A guide for executives on helping students that have been doxxed; - v.
 A guide to UA advocacy in regards to McGill Administration; - vi.
-Advocacy on internet safety in general, and; - vii.
-Chair an anti-surveillance committee. - 2.
-The creation of an Anti-Surveillance Committee, chaired by the aforementioned commissioner (deadline: October 31 2022); - a.
-The committee will be composed of: - i.
-The anti-surveillance commissioner (chair) - ii.
-The VP Internal - iii.
-The VP University Affairs - iv.
-Systems Administrator - v.
-1 Legislative Councilor - vi.
-1 Representative of the Divest for Human Rights (DHR) coalition - vii.
-At least one Political Campaign Coordinator - viii.
-2 members at large - 3.
-The creation of an anti-surveillance peer support group; (deadline: December 31 2022); - a.
+Advocacy on internet safety in general, and;

+vii.
+Chair an anti-surveillance committee.

+The addition of a standing anti-surveillance agenda under the Equity Committee creation of an Anti-Surveillance Committee, chaired by the aforementioned commissioner (deadline: October 31 2023);

+- a.
+The committee's composition should be amended to include : - i.
+The Equity anti-surveillance commissioners (co-chair) - ii.
+The VP University Affairs - iii.
+1 Legislative Councilor - iv.
+1 Representative of the Divest for Human Rights (DHR) coalition or in their absence a Political Campaign Coordinator - v. five (5) to eight (8) Members at Large, selected through an application process conducted by the Equity Commissioners. - vi.
+Human Resources Director (non-voting) - 3.
+The creation of an anti-surveillance peer support group; (deadline: December 31 2023); - a.
 In addition to emotional support being indispensable for students, this group seeks to support students in managing their doxxed email or social media accounts.
 Based on the needs and desires of the student, the group may help with: - i.
 Reading through and deleting threatening messages as well as blocking corresponding users; - ii.
-Documenting any harassment to support legal action;
+Documenting any harassment to support legal action; - iii.
+Assist with removing personal information off the internet through data broker opt-outs.

-- iii.
-Assist with removing personal information off the internet through data broker opt-outs. - 4.
-The creation of an anti-doxxing and online security toolkit (see Appendix) (deadline: December 31 2022); - a.
-The public-facing document will list all doxxing resources and preventive security measures in an easily accessible manner that are available to students, staff, and faculty. - 5.
-Make legal support available to all doxxed individuals or groups (deadline: December 31 2022); - a.
-This plan mandates the Internal Portfolio to bring forth the Legal Protection Plan (available through Studentcare) at the Fall 2022 referendum, which would give all students access to legal advice and lawyers as well as a hotline should they ever need time-sensitive help. - 6.
+4. The creation of an anti-doxxing and online security toolkit (see Appendix) (deadline: December 31 2023);

+- a.
+The public-facing document will list all doxxing resources and preventive security measures in an easily accessible manner that are available to students, staff, and faculty. - Make legal support available to all doxxed individuals or groups (deadline: December 31 2023); - a.
+This plan mandates the VP(Finance) Internal Portfolio to bring forth the Legal Protection Plan (available through Student Care) at the Fall 2023 referendum, which would give all students access to legal advice and lawyers as well as a hotline should they ever need time-sensitive help would the question in the Winter 2022 referendum were to fail - 6.
 The University Affairs and President portfolios shall lobby the McGill University administration to take an explicit, public stand against blacklisting organizations targeting their students, faculty, and staff.
-This stand by the McGill administration must include: - a.
+This stand by the McGill administration must include:

+- a.
 A public condemnation of doxxing and surveillance of students and faculty, including condemnation of the blacklisting of over 20 students and faculty on Canary Mission. - b.
 A public pledge to support students, faculty and staff who are targeted in these ways. - c.
 Announce concrete measures to provide legal and other assistance to blacklisted or cyberbullied students, faculty and staff. - d.
-The Vice-President (University Affairs) and President shall present a report on their respective progress with this action item to the Legislative Council (deadline: February 28 2023).
+Revise its Policy on Harassment and Discrimination to ensure it includes doxxing. - e.
+The Vice-President (University Affairs) and President shall present a report on their respective progress with this action item to the Legislative Council (deadline: February 28 2024).